Questions and Answers

 - Corrective action

 A: The UHV Compliance Officer is appointed by and reports to the President and is the campus liaison to the System Compliance Officer.
 The Compliance Officer serves as the chair of the campus Institutional Compliance Committee and is a member of the UHS Institutional Compliance Officers Committee.
 The campus compliance officer monitors the various compliance program activities to try to help ensure that compliance activities and the program in general is operating the way it should.
-The campus Compliance Officer also prepares formal quarterly campus compliance activity reports to the System Compliance Officer and campus Administration.
-Report information is also available to all employees on the campus Institutional Compliance website which is also maintained by the campus compliance officer.
+The campus Compliance Officer also prepares formal quarterly campus compliance activity and reports to the System Compliance Officer and campus Administration.
+Report information is also available to all employees on the campus Institutional Compliance website, which is also maintained by the campus compliance officer.

 The System Compliance Officer, in turn, is responsible to the Chancellor and the Board of Regents.
 The System Compliance Officer, who is also the UHS Director of Internal Auditing, chairs the System-wide Institutional Compliance Committee and is responsible for auditing the component compliance programs.